 - Sussex County - 460 Corridor Project (Wavery Airport Site)

 The Crater EDD has developed and maintains a comprehensive economic development strategy (CEDS).
 The CEDS is the result of a planning process designed to help guide the economic growth within the Crater region.

-The CEDS has recently undergone its five-year update.
-The new 2014 - 2019 CEDS Document is available for download.
+The CEDS has also recently undergone its five-year update.
+The 2014 - 2019 CEDS Document is available for download.